Storage and Backup

 I use a variety of products - here they are:

-OneDrive (formerly SkyDrive) - http://onedrive.com - use your Microsoft account to get 30GB of free storage space.
+OneDrive (formerly SkyDrive) - http://onedrive.com - use your Microsoft account to get 5GB of free storage space.
 You can also share to social networks or collaborate in real time with people on projects.

 DropBox - http://dropbox.com - get 2 GB of free storage.
 Easy to set up sharing

-Carbonite - http://carbonite.com - I use this to back up my entire hard drive - cost is $59/year.
+Carbonite - http://carbonite.com - I used to use this and it's a good product.
+Cost is $59/year.
 Business plans available.

 I use the Builder Theme from iThemes.
 I started using them when I found out their headquarters are in my home town and have kept using them for over 5 years now because of their continued innovation and support.
 Besides the themes, they have plugins, e-commerce and security.
 You'll need to visit their site.